A Metropolis-class sampler for targets with non-convex support: Numerical examples

 \subsubsection{Augmented multistart method}

-Given an optimisation problem of the form~\eqref{eq:opt} with a rough profile and several local minima, a classical strategy to find its global minimum is to restart the local optimisation method of choice at several different points.
+Given a nonconvex optimisation problem of the form~\eqref{eq:opt} with possibly several local minima, a classical strategy to find its global minimum is to restart the local optimisation method of choice at several different points.
 The multistart method produces the desired number $N$ of initial points by sampling them uniformly at random in $\prod_{i=1}^d [l_i,u_i]$.

 Note that in the above setup, $f$ may be set equal to positive infinity outside an arbitrary constraint set.
 If the set $f^{-1}(\mathbb{R})$ of feasible points has a low volume compared to $D$ then many of the randomly sampled points may lie outside it, making this multistart initialisation procedure inefficient.
 In this case, recalling the remark on initialisation of Algorithm \ref{alg:skip} from Section \ref{sec:gs}, the MSS is capable of accelerating the search for feasible starting points $\bm{x} \in f^{-1}(\mathbb{R})$.